Underdisc/Varkor/readme.md

 # Varkor

-Varkor is a custom game engine project that will also do other cool things that aren't necessarily for games.
+Varkor is a C++ game engine.
+It can run as a standalone executable, but its true intent is to be used a static library that other C++ projects can link against and build upon.
+Fundamentally, it's a game engine, but, like other engines, its use cases extend beyond just games.

-## Building Varkor
+## Building Varkor Standalone

 *Disclaimer*: This is how I build the project.
 Feel free to use your own method if you are inclined.
 No promises that you won't encounter some bumps though.